 A Few More Details

 Some rewards can be for one day a week.
-A good example is extra recess.
+A good example is an extra recess.
 I can get coverage to get some students to the playground early occasionally, but not daily.
 So we have extra recess only on Fridays.
-(I set an alarm in my phone to remind me on Fridays.)
+(I set the alarm on my phone to remind me on Fridays.)

 Students can choose to save their points to redeem them.
 It is completely up to them.
-Some students want to wear no shoes in the class everyday.
+Some students want to wear no shoes in class every day.
 Some save up to get to over 100 dojos because they want to.
-I do encourage student to use up all their rewards by the end of the year because they don’t save for the next year.
+I do encourage students to use up all their rewards by the end of the year because they don’t save for the next year.

 Grab My Files

-You can grab my files (without the images) and parent letter that is a PowerPoint that is 100% editable.
+You can grab my files (without the images) and parent letter which is a PowerPoint that is 100% editable.
 You can grab them by clicking below.